Spiced Life Conversation

 Nothing is going to change if your relationship is still fueled by unclear thinking, emotional volatility, and physical addiction.
 And even if it does temporarily, that respite from the abuse that it causes will most likely be short-lived.

 Self-care is how you take your power back.

 The #1 reason couples split up or family experience drama is a lack of communication.
 Funny enough, one of the biggest contributors to the development of a codependent relationship is also a lack of communication.

-You may be used to ignoring your feelings or even not fully understanding what they are and where they’re coming from.
-But the more you start to express your feelings, the better you’ll get at identifying what’s actually wrong and communicating what you want to change.
+You may be used to ignore your feelings or even not fully understanding what they are and where they’re coming from.
+But the more you start to express your feelings, the better you’ll get at identifying what’s wrong and communicating what you want to change.

 Having a voice is having power.